ZEIPBR743/tallardsapartment/README.md

 -> enter a name in the blank to run just that name (click 2nd button)

-   * if you leave that blank empty, it will simply list out every thing in a pocessible .csv file
+   * if you leave that blank empty, it will simply list out every thing in a processible .csv file

    * note that the total in the last column is culmulative